lloydkevin/hugo-wd/content/post/2012-06-28-getting-sassy-with-compass-and-sass.md

 So similarly, if you decide **all **the borders on your website need to change, you simply change the mixin and it propagates.
 Really slick if you ask me.

-There are a host of other features, but these are the ones I&#8217;ve exploited in my 3 hours of plaining with this thing.
+There are a host of other features, but these are the ones I've exploited in my 3 hours of plaining with this thing.

 ## Compass

 Now down to the business of how you actually use this thing.
-Thus far, we&#8217;ve only mentioned Sass.
+Thus far, we've only mentioned Sass.
 You can accomplish a lot with just that.

 [Compass][2] is essentially a Sass wrapper.
 It comes with some built-in mixins and you can also add plug-ins.
 One that I found is [Compass 960 plugin][3].
 As you can assume, it adds functionality for the [960 grid framework][4] (one of my personal favorites).
 The biggest benefit I see to this plugin is that it brings back semantics to your classes.
 No need for _countainer_16_ anymore.
 Just imagine: